-As a DBA, working from home (WFH) is not a new concept or new experience, I do it a lot.
+As a DBA, working from home is not a new concept nor a new experience, I do it a lot.
 However, this shift to working from home due to the office being closed for Covid-19 is a little different.
-First off, I’m enjoying getting my commute time and saving money on fuel.
+First off, I’m enjoying getting my commute time back and saving money on fuel.
 The downside is, since moving in 2017, I haven’t put a lot of effort into getting my work area properly set up for me.
 So that’s a bit distracting.

-Other things I have learned Working from home
+things I have learned about Working from home

-- I need to keep my schedule as similar to the office as possible
+- Need to keep my schedule as similar to the office as possible

-- I need to structure my day as I normally would – times for learning and deep dives, etc.
+- Structure my day as I normally would – times for learning and deep dives, etc.

 With everyone else working from home, I have noticed a few things that I do differently that has made my life easier.
-I leave my work laptop at the office, mostly because it’s 10lb brick and I prefer carrying my MacBook instead.
-So instead of VPN’ing into the Office, I have a LogMeIn account, so I was spared all the issues with the VPN being maxed out.
+I leave my work laptop at the office, mostly because it’s a 10 pound brick and I prefer carrying my MacBook instead.
+So instead of using the vpn, I have a LogMeIn account. sThe LogMeIn account spared me all of the issues with the VPN being maxed out.
 I also prefer LogMeIn because if my connection gets dropped to the laptop, and I’m running a script than the script doesn’t get ghosted on the SQL side.

 Somethings I have seen people do that they probably shouldn’t over VPN: